julia-popko/julia-popko.github.io/_projects/logolepsy.md

      style=false
      img=""
      alt_img=""
-     content="Research showw that most digital magazine readers are educated, young and upper middle class, called Millennials.
-My challenge during this project was to design a responsive online platform for a cultural magazine to meet the needs and goals of the User Persona, the aspiring artist, who wants to read about the most influential authors from her timee and share everything on social media platforms."
+     content="Research shown that most digital magazine readers are educated, young and upper middle class, called Millennials.
+My challenge during this project was to design a responsive online platform for a cultural magazine to meet the needs and goals of the User Persona, the aspiring artist, who wants to read about the most influential authors from her time and share everything on social media platforms."
 %}
 {%
      include section-projects.html